norlab/LIS-546-SPR2021/content/data-integration.md

 To accurately perform a horizontal data integration manually - that is copying and pasting between two datasets - it is necessary to make sure that each dataset has a shared variable.
 When we copy and paste one table into another, we can then simply align, or match, the two shared variables to complete the integration.

 I am also going to show you how how to perform a horizontal data integration using `R`.
 You do not have to follow these steps unless you are interested.
 To follow along you should download and install the programming language [R](https://www.r-project.org/) and the integrated development environment (IDE) [RStudio](https://rstudio.com/products/rstudio/download/) (select the RStudio Desktop free installation).
-These example comes from friends running the [Lost Stats](https://lost-stats.github.io/) project.
+This example comes from friends running the [Lost Stats](https://lost-stats.github.io/) project.

 ```
 # Install dplyr - a package in the tidyverse for restructuring data